How would Google Answer Vague Questions in Queries?

 Advantages of this Vague Questions Approach

-- Candidate responses to the query can be scored so that a Q&A system or method can determine whether to provide a response to the query.
+- Candidate responses to a query can be scored so that a Q&A system or method can decide whether to respond to the query.

-- If the query is not asking a question or none of the candidate answers are sufficiently relevant to the query, then no response may be provided
+- If the query does not ask a question or if none of the candidate answers are sufficiently relevant to the query, then no response may be provided

-- The techniques described herein can interpret a vague or ambiguous query and provide a response that is most likely to be relevant to what a user desired in submitting the query.
+- The techniques described here may interpret a vague or ambiguous query and provide a response that is most likely to be relevant to what a searcher was looking for when submitting the query.

-This patent about answering vague questions is:
+This patent on answering vague questions is:

 Determining question and answer alternatives

-Inventors: David Smith, Engin Cinar Sahin and George Andrei Mihaila
+Inventors: David Smith, Engin Cinar Sahin, and George Andrei Mihaila

 Assignee: Google Inc.

-Note: This article has completely changed the way I view the way Google answers questions.